-Gary Winters: …Sorry, so I just, maybe part of what we're trying to get a response from is to have that physical, to have me as a kind of constant reminder of my role in the piece and that things get kind of loaded onto that role as well - the reading of the quotes, putting on the furry suit as a sort of Oh, my God, he's got to run in that thing now, and hopefully maybe that might draw people into that, you know, like, steeplechase runners that oh, God he's got to jump, you know, he's running enough, he’s got to jump over the things or whatever pursuit it is.
-But I quite like at the end, just all the images at the end, I quite like it that I’m partly sort of transformed.
-As you know we start off both together, dressed the same, and by the end of it I’m become more animal or beast or – I don’t know, again, it’s the sort of image of the sherpa figure, with those images of Tenzing and Hillary and the furs and stuff they were wearing then.
-And in that suit I kind of get to tell a dream, maybe somehow touching on - my figure shifts away from just a straight kind of involvement in the academic paper, albeit that paper’s full of all sorts of things and doing all sorts of stuff.
-But then I get called aside to almost like campfire, I tell a story and tell a dream.
+GWi: Maybe part of what we're trying to get a response from is to have that physical, to have me as a kind of constant reminder of my role in the piece and that things get loaded onto that role as well - the reading of the quotes, putting on the furry suit as a sort of ‘Oh, my God, he's got to run in that thing now’.
+And hopefully that might draw people into that, you know, like, steeplechase runners that ‘oh, God he's got to jump, he's running enough, he’s got to jump over the things’ or whatever pursuit it is.
+I quite like at the end that I’m partly transformed.
+As you know we start off both together, dressed the same, and by the end of it I’ve become more animal or beast – again, it’s the image of the sherpa figure, with those images of Tenzing and Hillary and the furs and stuff they were wearing then.
+And in that suit I get to tell a dream - my figure shifts away from a straight kind of involvement in the academic paper, albeit that paper’s full of all sorts of things and doing all sorts of stuff.
+Then I get called aside to almost like a campfire, I tell a story and tell a dream.

-Jonathan Pitches: Is it always the same dream, Gary?
+JP: Is it always the same dream, Gary?

-Gary Winters: It is.
+GWi: It is.
 Yes, yeah.
 And the same story about the 2 dogs, which in itself is like a dreamlike thing.

-Jonathan Pitches: What about this sort of juxtaposition of success and failure?
+JP: What about this juxtaposition of success and failure?
 Would you mind touching on that?
-I might have just misunderstood this, so it might just be a really dumb question.
-But you've obviously got, right towards the back end of the piece, episode 58 and 60, both a summiting success and a summiting failure.
+You've obviously got, right towards the back end of the piece, episode 58 and 60, both a summiting success and a summiting failure.
 Am I right that we get both and we get exactly the same rendition of them?